 Though still in prototype, Project Alloy shows Intel’s long-term plans for virtual reality and what high-end headset technology is capable of.
 And while it may be a while before we can strap on a pair of goggles to instantly transform our bedroom into a haunted house or sci-fi hangar, concepts like Project Alloy make it loud and clear that it’s just a matter of time.

-Until then, it’s up to developers and consumers to interact, finding the next big VR smash hit, refining the experience for the end user, and optimizing the tech lower VR’s barriers of entry, such as the dreaded “VR sickness,” high price points, and of the advancing technology.
+Until then, it’s up to developers and consumers to interact, finding the next big VR smash hit, refining the experience for the end user, and optimizing the tech lower VR’s barriers of entry, such as the dreaded “VR sickness,” high price points, and other common growing pains of the advancing technology.